 Evaluation: Program + Personnel = Results

 This page is designed to provide you with information and resources to more effectively evaluate a comprehensive school counseling program.
 PowerPoint presentations videos, sample templates, and summaries of action based projects conducted by practicing school counselors are available to assist you in developing your own evaluation plan as required by MSIP.
+For a detailed look at the administrator's role please visit the administrator page (including principal counselor agreement)

 This presentation provides you with an overview of the evaluation process for comprehensive school counseling programs--a process that includes program evaluation, personnel evaluation and results evaluation.